As an Amazon Associate I earn from qualifying purchases.

 As an amateur golfer, either ball can work for you, depending on your skill level and personal preferences.
 The Srixon Q-Star may be perfect if you’re looking for a more affordable option that still offers excellent performance.
 But if you want to take your game to the next level with better spin control and overall performance at a higher price point, go for the premium Srixon Z-Star.

-Are these balls suitable for high-handicap players?
+Are these balls suitable for high-drawback players?

 Do professional golfers use Srixon Q-Stars or Z-Stars?